-When it mattered most Sunday, Seahawks rookie DK Metcalf played like a veteran
+When it mattered most against the Buccaneers, Seahawks rookie DK Metcalf played like a veteran

 “It was his best game he’s had,’’ said Seattle coach Pete Carroll.

-Metcalf may make splash plays on the field, but he largely lets his actions do his taking off of it.
+Metcalf may make splash plays on the field, but he largely lets his actions do his talking off of it.

-Asled about the TD, which came on a crossing route in which he beat Dean off the line and then burst into the open, he mostly credited that Tyler Lockett was getting double-teamed, leaving him in an advantageous matchup.
+Asked about the TD, which came on a crossing route in which he beat Dean off the line and then burst into the open, he mostly credited that Tyler Lockett was getting double-teamed, leaving him in an advantageous matchup.

 “I beat my man, Russ put it in a perfect spot again,’’ he said succinctly.